msaf1980/statsite/INSTALL.md

 have all required dependencies.
 At least the following is required when building using the git sources, and running tests:

-- check (or as it's called, libcheck, see https://libcheck.github.io/check/)
 - libtool
 - automake
 - autoconf